The League for Clubs

-The League for Clubs is an American men's soccer league.
+The League for Clubs is an American men's soccer league composed of amateur level teams.
 Founded in 2024, the League For Clubs is a partnership between the Women's Premier Soccer League and existing men's clubs, affiliated with the United States Adult Soccer Association (USASA).

-The inaugural season began in March 2025.
+The inaugural season began in March 2025, with the Metropolitan Oval Academy crowned as the TLFC first champion.

 Background

-The League for Clubs was created to better build squads, community, and the game.
-It is structured to benefit the members by limiting conference geographical size, improved production, and flexibility.
-Individual and teams involved in the setup include Peter Wilt, the GM of MLS team Chicago Fire and founding member of 4 professional soccer clubs in the US, including Tulsa Athletic, the 2023 NPSL champions who were suspended by the same league for the 2024 season.

-The League for Clubs was founded by five lead clubs, Tulsa Athletic, Kingston Stockade FC, Atlantic City FC, Napa Valley 1839 FC, and FC Davis.
-These clubs were former members of the NPSL.
-They claim that there were management issues with the NPSL and rising costs that lead to the decision.
-The NPSL in general has been suffering the past few years with minimal expansion and losing top teams, mostly to USL League Two.
+The League for Clubs was created in 2024, following dissatisfaction among several clubs with the National Premier Soccer League, with the stated aims of improving competitive structures, strengthening community ties, and supporting club operations.
+Its model emphasises limited geographical size of conferences, expanded production standards, and increased organisational flexibility.
+Individuals and teams involved in its formation include Peter Wilt, the GM of MLS side Chicago Fire and a founding member of multiple professional clubs in the United States, as well as Tulsa Athletic, the 2023 NPSL champions who were suspended by the NPSL for the 2024 season.
+Other clubs included Kingston Stockade FC, Atlantic City FC, Napa Valley 1839 FC, and FC Davis.
+The clubs claimed that there were management issues with the NPSL and rising costs that led to their decision.
+Critics have suggested that the NPSL has been suffering in the 2020s with minimal expansion and losing top teams, mostly to USL League Two.

-The league uses a financial model unique in the US Soccer landscape.
-Clubs hold a stake in the success of the league through revenue sharing and credits.
+The League for Clubs uses a financial model unique in the US Soccer landscape; Clubs hold a stake in the success of the league through revenue sharing and credits.
 If there is a sale of a member, the remaining clubs will receive 51% of the net proceeds in order to preserve the strength and to give a benefit to all clubs growing the game.

 Partnerships

 On December 11, 2024, The League for Clubs announced they had established a partnership with Gulf Coast Premier League, in an effort to establish the base for a promotion-relegation system between the two leagues.
 On December 28, 2024, a partnership with Metroplex Premier League in the Dallas–Fort Worth area was announced, beginning in 2025.
-On April 1, 2025, The League for Clubs announced a third partnership with the Mountain Premier League, which will be part of the final conference, the Mountain Premier Conference, and whose champions will earn an spot in the national championship tournament.
+On April 1, 2025, The League for Clubs announced a third partnership with the Mountain Premier League, which will be part of the final conference, the Mountain Premier Conference, and whose champions will earn a spot in the national championship tournament.
 In 2025 the Mountain Premier League plans to begin promotion/relegation with the Mountain Premier Conference to allow teams to have both regional and national opportunities.
 On May 19, 2025, TLC announced a strategic partnership with Midwest Premier League starting in 2026 with the formation of the Midwest Premier Conference.
 In 2027, promotion/relegation between Midwest Premier League and the Midwest Premier Conference will begin.